-This year-long series of workshops focuses on the use of formative assessment to elicit and uncover students’ disciplinary thinking about important chemistry ideas.
+This series of interactive workshops focuses on the use of formative assessment to elicit and uncover students’ disciplinary thinking about important chemistry ideas.
 Teachers will learn and practice approaches for noticing students’ thinking, interpreting students’ ways of thinking in the discipline, and planning ways to act on what is noticed.
-Design and adaptation of formative assessments for these approaches and interpretation of classroom discourse are emphasized.
-A cohort of middle and high school teachers will be accepted for this professional development opportunity, which requires commitment to participate in 9 workshops during 2020-2021 and the completion of homework assignments.
+Design and adaptation of formative assessments for these approaches and interpretation of classroom discourse through examination of your own classroom videos are emphasized.
+Kits will be mailed to teachers with materials for participating simultaneously with other cohort members in interactive activities during the online workshops.
+A cohort of approximately 12 middle and high school teachers will be accepted for this professional development opportunity.

 The Assessing for Change in Chemical Thinking project is an NSF-funded professional development and research partnership between the Boston Public Schools (BPS) and UMass Boston.

-We are seeking high school chemistry teachers and middle school science teachers from New England and New York that teach chemistry in their classes.
+We are seeking high school chemistry teachers and middle school science teachers in the Eastern and Central time zones in the US who teach chemistry in their classes.

-This engaging series of workshops taking place during the 2020-2021 school year offers teachers opportunities to investigate multiple forms of formative assessment and their usefulness for uncovering student thinking.
-Participants will reflect upon and enhance their teaching moves for advancing student thinking with the disciplinary core ideas and practices in chemistry.
-The leadership team includes BPS science teacher leaders, the BPS Science Department staff, a UMass chemistry professor and researchers.
-This team has been developing and refining a model of teacher-led PD for 7 years; this model is transitioning to a national American Chemical Society model.
+This engaging series of online workshops offers teachers opportunities to investigate multiple forms of formative assessment and their usefulness for uncovering student thinking.
+Participants will design and implement formative assessment activities with their students and will reflect upon and enhance their teaching moves for eliciting and advancing student thinking with the disciplinary core ideas and practices in chemistry.
+The leadership team includes Boston Public Schools science teacher leaders, BPS Science Department staff, and chemistry faculty and education researchers at UMass Boston.
+This team has been developing and refining a model of teacher-led professional development for 7 years.
+Grants from the National Science Foundation supporting ACCT intentionally included transition to online professional development, which has already been implemented in Spring 2020 during school closures.
+In the 2020-21 school year, the model is transitioning to a national American Chemical Society model.

-Seeking New England high school chemistry teachers and middle school science teachers who teach some chemistry content and have 3 or more years of teaching experience.
+Seeking high school chemistry teachers and middle school science teachers in the Eastern and Central time zones in the US who teach some chemistry content and have 3 or more years of teaching experience.

-- Have the option to receive EITHER a $1,500 stipend OR six graduate credits in chemistry from UMass
+- Earn six graduate credits in chemistry from UMass Boston.

-Teachers who are accepted are expected to complete participation in a full-year course of PD that includes approximately 9 workshops between late August of 2020 and early June 2021.
-There will also be assigned work that involves video recording brief episodes of formative assessment activities in your classroom, designing formative assessment tasks and analyzing student work.
-For more information, contact us at: ACCTProject@umb.edu
+Teachers who are accepted are expected to complete participation in the entire program.
+There will be assigned work that involves video recording formative assessment activities in your classroom, designing formative assessment tasks, and analyzing student work.
+For more information, contact us at .ACCTProject@umb.edu

 Workshop topics include: